bbrk24/BSC_Arduino/README.md

 - One of them must have the same name as the folder itself
 - All of them will be compiled and uploaded, not just one

 The capsule microcontroller code is in `sketch_oct9a.ino` to satisfy the first requirement.
-To satisfy the second requirement, the payload bay microcontroller code is wrapped in `#if false`.
-When uploading to the payload bay micro rather than the capsule, switch the `#if false` and `#if true` at the top of the .ino files.
+To satisfy the second requirement, the payload bay microcontroller code and all test scripts are wrapped in `#if false`.
+Before uploading any code, make sure the file you intend to run has `#if true` and all other files have `#if false`.

 ## Note on wait loops